I could smell the frustration coming from the young man from way across the room.

-The “basketball” team operates as a single unit in which regardless to the position you hold on that team, its success requires you to be flexible.
-You need to be able to perform any or many roles on your team, at a moment’s notice.
+The “basketball” team operates as a single unit, in which regardless to the position you hold on that team, its success requires you to perform your role as required.
+You need to be flexible, able to perform any or many roles on your team, at a moment’s notice.

 The players depend on each other, acutely aware that goals are scored and success is achieved only when they are working together in unison.